-To enable organizations to have the solutions and expertise they need to transform the ways they manage their information, IBM is committing \$1 billion and growing its base of practitioners with relevant skills by 65% over three years to support its Information On Demand solutions strategy.
+Today, however, most organisations still struggle with fragile, inflexible information architectures that do not inherently support the adaptability required to meet current competitive challenges.
+IBM Software enables organisations to have the solutions and expertise they need to transform the ways they manage their information.
+In fact, IBM is committing \$1 billion and growing its base of practitioners with relevant skills by 65% over three years to support its software solutions strategy.

-This investment in Information On Demand will fund new research, product development, strategic acquisitions, client support, sales staff, and new partner programs.
-In addition, a new IBM Information On Demand Center of Excellence, a framework for success, and six solution offerings will help IBM customers quickly put their information to work for their businesses.
+This investment will fund new research, product development, strategic acquisitions, client support, sales staff, and new partner programs.
+In addition, a new IBM Centre of Excellence, a framework for success, and six solution offerings will help IBM customers quickly put their information to work for their businesses.